Connecticut Sun: Charles triggers resurgence (2010–2012)

-The Sun came into the 2010 WNBA Draft with two picks in the first round – the first and seventh overall picks, the latter of which was acquired one day prior to the draft from Tulsa.
+The Sun came into the 2010 WNBA draft with two picks in the first round – the first and seventh overall picks, the latter of which was acquired one day prior to the draft from the Tulsa Shock.
 With its first overall selection in franchise history, the Sun took UConn standout and Player of the Year recipient, Tina Charles, the consensus top prospect available.
-By playing alongside premier talent at the collegiate level, Charles had shown that she was ready to pilot an offense and lead this franchise into the post-Sales era.
-After the selection of Charles, Thibault had the remainder of the draft to fortify the weapons around his newly acquired center.
 To diminish the losses of Amber Holt and Chante Black, both of whom were part of the package deal with the Shock, the Sun selected Kansas product Danielle McCray.
 Prior to the draft, it was understood that McCray wouldn't be available to participate in the upcoming season due to an ACL injury she sustained in college.
 There was risk involved concerning her durability, but McCray's potential as a superstar was reason enough to take the leap of faith.
 The Sun cemented its guard corps with the selection of Allison Hightower in the second round.
-Thibault wasn't finished making a mark on draft day as he maneuvered around the draft board to address the Sun's suspect defense.
-He nabbed former Cornhusker Kelsey Griffin, who was taken third overall, in a trade once again involving the Lynx.
+He then nabbed former Cornhusker Kelsey Griffin, who was taken third overall, in a trade once again involving the Lynx.
 This trade would have the Sun relinquishing their first and second round picks in next year's draft.
-The acquisition of coveted players through the draft and free agency capped an off-season of change that had transformed a franchise for the future.
-Although the reconstruction of the Sun remained a work in progress, this talented class of prospects would serve as the foundation for a team that jumped back into contention quicker than anyone anticipated.

-After the 2010 WNBA season, news surfaced that the Connecticut Sun was the first franchise in WNBA history to turn a profit.
+After the 2010 WNBA season (after going 17-17 and missing the playoffs), news surfaced that the Connecticut Sun was the first franchise in WNBA history to turn a profit.

 The 2011 season started well for the Sun.
 Few changes were made in the off-season, which gave the team some consistency and a year of experience on which to build.
-Sandrine Gruda and Anete Jēkabsone-Žogota decided to sit out the season, so the Sun looked elsewhere, adding Jessica Moore and relying on rookie Danielle McCray to step up and score.
-In a tough Eastern Conference, the Sun held a 9–5 record going into the All-Star break.
+Sandrine Gruda and Anete Jēkabsone-Žogota decided to sit out the season, so the Sun looked elsewhere, adding Jessica Moore.
+In a tough Eastern Conference, the Sun held a 9–5 record going into the All-Star break and finished 21–13 before losing in the Conference Semifinals.
+The 2012 offseason saw them try to build their team in small ways with a free agency approach – making small waves to pry Thompson and Cash from their respective teams and then getting forward Mistie Mims The team had won 13 of their first 17 games before finishing 25–9 to finish 1st in the Eastern Conference.